RocketChat/docs-old/developer-guides/rest-api/channels/addleader/README.md

 ## Bad Request Example Result

-If the user is already a leader, will return a `400 bad request` status.
+If the user is already a leader, it will return a `400 bad request` status.

 ```json
 {